leungchingyip/UFS_L5/README.md

 **How to use?**

-1. Update and install pip:
+1. Update and install pip.

 	sudo apt-get update

 	sudo apt-get install python-pip

-1. Install and activate virtualenv:
+1. Install and activate virtualenv.

 	sudo pip install virtualenv